LuposX/KonfiguratorFuerOSMDaten/src/README.md

 # KonfiguratorFuerOSMDaten

-This subfolder contains the code for the project, for more information about the code check the "Documentation" or the "Entwurfsheft", for more information about the project check the README.md in the parent folder.
+This sub-folder contains the code for the project, for more information about the code check the "Documentation" or the "Entwurfsheft", for more information about the project check the README.md in the parent folder.

-## Installation of the Development Enviroment
+## Installation of the Development Environment

-For the develop enviroment you need to have the following tools installed:
+For to develop environment you need to have the following tools installed:
-- conda (python package managment sytem, alternatively use venv)
+- conda (python package management system, alternatively use venv)
 - git

 To install conda, check [this out](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html).